stffffn/hugo-blog/content/posts/2022-02-21-first-post.md

 ---
-title: 'First Post'
+title: "First Post"
-slug: 'first-post'
+slug: "first-post"
 date: 2022-02-21
-summary: 'The very first post of my new blog.'
+summary: "The very first post of my new blog."
 tags:
   - blog
   - development
   - meta
 ---

 This is an outdated post of my first blog.
-An update can be found here: [Same same but different](/post/2022/10/07/same-same-but-different/ 'Same same but different')
+An update can be found here: [Same same but different](/post/2022/10/07/same-same-but-different/ "Same same but different")

 ~~New blog and therefore the obligatory "first post" post.~~